 - Stock Quantity – Shows if Manage Stock is selected.
 Input the quantity.
 Stock for the specific variation, or left blank to use the product’s stock settings.

 - Allow Backorders – Choose how to handle backorders.

-- Sold Individually? — Allow only one to be sold in an order.
+- Sold Individually? – Allow only one to be sold in one order.
+(This setting is used for the product itself.
+You cannot set a specific variation to only be sold once per order)